eraxiv/chat/README.md

 - add code from `./socketio.js` to your server

-- add `include chat` somewhere in your main jade or simply paste code straight into html
+- add `include chat` somewhere in your main jade